sagarkakkalasworld/Add-on-session-Kyverno/README.md

 Feel free to fork this repo, test the policies, and suggest improvements.
 Raise a PR or open an issue if you’ve got cool policy ideas or use cases to share!

 ---

-## 🙌 Acknowledgements

-Special thanks to all attendees who joined in after a long break—and a little shoutout to the **youngest participant** who joined in with us live 👶😉

----